Four proactive steps you can take to protect your operation

 When it comes to reducing the risk of flowline contamination from production operations, it all boils down to one thing: preventative maintenance.

 A proactive approach is the most effective way to mitigate the risk of this type of pollution.
-The impact of flowline contamination is not only damaging to an oil and gas company’s reputation – it also has the potential to harm the environment where it occurs and have long-lasting effects on the local community.
+The impact of flowline contamination is not only damaging to an oil and gas company’s reputation – but it also has the potential to harm the environment where it occurs and have long-lasting effects on the local community.

 Understanding the risk